 Which vitamins are fat-soluble?
 The fat-soluble vitamins include vitamin A, vitamin D, vitamin E, and vitamin K. Here’s what these vitamins can do for your skin:

-- Vitamin A is a fat-soluble vitamin that is an anti-aging agent that supports healthy skin turnover and collagen production.
-You may see “retinol” in other skincare products, which is a form of vitamin A.
+- Vitamin A is a fat-soluble vitamin that helps support the appearance of smooth, healthy-looking skin.
+You may see "retinol" in other skincare products, which is a form of vitamin A.

-- Vitamin E is a powerful antioxidant that’s essential for healthy skin and found in sebum.
+- Vitamin E is a powerful antioxidant that supports the appearance of healthy skin and is found in sebum.

-- Vitamin K is involved in blood clotting and provides significant wound healing effects in the skin, especially when applied topically.
+- Vitamin K is involved in blood clotting and supports the appearance of healthy skin when applied topically.

 Absorption Vs. Occlusion: Why Biocompatibility Matters More Than Moisture

-Due to the biocompatible nature of tallow with human skin, when applied to the skin, tallow doesn’t just sit on top of the skin barrier, but it absorbs through the stratum corneum and into the deeper layers of the skin.
+Due to the biocompatible nature of tallow with human skin, when applied to the skin, tallow absorbs comfortably into the surface layers of the skin, providing a soft, hydrated feel.
 This ability to absorb makes tallow a highly effective moisturizer for dry skin.

 Tallow’s absorption into the skin differs from that of an occlusive moisturizer for dry skin, where the fatty acids and other ingredients remain on the surface of the skin, creating a barrier over the skin’s own barrier.